rupl/chrisruppel.com/blog/_posts/2017-01-10-arduino-soil-moisture-sensor.md

 Run the program, [open the Arduino IDE serial plotter](/blog/arduino-serial-plotter-debugging/), and go make yourself a tea.
 After a few minutes you should have your first few readings!

+## Reading logs

+Once you are taking readings, it's important to figure out what the bounds for your plant are.
+Using 3.3V power here are some readings I measured over the course of a few days.
+The SparkFun sensor outputs a 10-bit signal meaning 1023 is the upper limit:

+* 0-45 — completely dry soil
+* 890 — immediately after watering dry soil
+* 875 — second day
+* 872 — third day
+* 823 — fourth day
+* 460 — fifth day

+This sharp drop on the last day indicates to me that most of the soil surrounding my sensor is pretty dry.
+There is probably some moisture near the bottom of the pot, but if the sensor is pushed deeply enough into the dirt, then it's a good indication that the plant actually needs some water.

+I noticed that my sensor gives very reliable readings in the 800 range, but has some rather wide oscillations as the moisture drops.
+I couldn't find a reason online that helped me resolve the problem.
+It could be my connections, the intervals that I'm taking the data, or something I haven't even heard of yet.
+Regardless, if you see some oscillation in the data, [try using input smoothing](/blog/arduino-analog-signal-input-smoothing/).

+While looking into reference data for soil moisture, I found an incredible [collection of data provided by SparkFun](https://data.sparkfun.com).
+It is an open database that you can participate in!
+I found a few streams of data related to soil moisture, but since they are user-generated there's no guarantee they'll persist if I link to them.
+Just use the site's search and find one.

 ## Building on this sensor

 After getting your first successful reading, the next step is to display the data somehow.
-This could be an LED display, notifications on your phone, or even a self-watering system that dispenses a few drops of water when the plant is in need of a drink.
+This could be an LED display, saved to a data logger, sending notifications to your phone, or even a self-watering system that dispenses a few drops of water when the plant is in need of a drink.
 The sky's really the limit so use your imagination!